2009 Huntington Museum of Art, Huntington, WV, group exhibition

 (please see exhibition page for image of in situ at the Huntington Museum)

 Clendenin’s previous work concentrated on the use of personal symbols and mystical color. in situ instead reveals the life-long interest in texture, the surface of the work emphasized through an abstract pattern of time-worn paint strokes and the scratches of graffito, the practice of drawing directly into a wet paint surface.
 Colors are muted, a field of mottled gray and white giving way to a central door-like motif, reminiscent of the window form in Robert Motherwell’s Albert Suite, No. 9 on display here.
 Unlike the abstract expressionist’s work, however, here the door is opened slightly to reveal a field of black beyond it, quietly suggesting a metaphorical interpretation of the work.
-In a 2006 exhibition essay written by Huntington Museum of Art Senior Curator Jenine Culligan, it is suggested that the artist is indeed “in situ,” consistently able to access the creative place in herself between the conscious and the unconscious.
+In an exhibition essay written by Huntington Museum of Art Senior Curator Jenine Culligan, it is suggested that the artist is indeed “in situ,” consistently able to access the creative place in herself between the conscious and the unconscious.
 The abstract void that opens away from us in this canvas’s center may perhaps be seen as the path to that creative core.

 Drawn to the Ocean on a Rainy Day:

-New Works by Paula Clendenin 2006
+New Works by Paula Clendenin

 by Jenine Culligan, Senior Curator